-- 298. Homes in Multiple Occupation (HMO) A HMO is a property that is shared by three or more tenants who are not living together as a family, and who share basic amenities such as a kitchen, bathroom or toilet facilities, but have separate bedrooms.
-The change of a home to a HMO for up to 3-6 people is permitted development.
-Where there is a mixed HMO and private dwelling, or the HMO is shared by more than six people, then planning permission is required. - 299.
-Unlike the UK mainland, the Isles of Scilly does not have high numbers or concentrations of HMOs, which are often established as a means of providing lowcost accommodation for students or young professionals.
-Locally, HMOs are established largely to provide accommodation for seasonal staff. - 300.
+301. Homes in Multiple Occupation (HMO) A HMO is a property that is

+- 302. Unlike the UK mainland, the Isles of Scilly does not have high numbers or concentrations of HMOs, which are often established as a means of providing lowcost accommodation for students or young professionals.
+Locally, HMOs are established largely to provide accommodation for seasonal staff. - 303.
 In order to accommodate the need and demand for HMOs, while ensuring the future balance of established communities, Policy LC10 provides guidance for developers and prospective landlords in order to minimise the potential social, environmental and economic impacts of HMOs on communities.